 General and administrative.
-General and administrative expense increased by \$0.5 million for the three months ended March 31, 2023 as compared to the three months ended March 31, 2022.
-The increase was primarily related to an increase in salary expense and professional fees during the three months ended March 31, 2023.
+General and administrative expense increased by \$0.8 million for the three months ended March 31, 2024 as compared to the three months ended March 31, 2023, primarily due to an increase in salary expense and professional fees during the three months ended March 31, 2024.

 Property expenses.
-Property expenses decreased by \$0.2 million for the three months ended March 31, 2023 as compared to the three months ended March 31, 2022.
-The decrease in property expenses was primarily due to decreased property taxes and property-related operational costs during the three months ended March 31, 2023 related to fewer vacant properties.
+Property expenses increased by \$0.2 million for the three months ended March 31, 2024 as compared to the three months ended March 31, 2023.
+The increase in property expenses was primarily due to increased reimbursable property taxes and property-related operational costs during the three months ended March 31, 2024.

 Depreciation and amortization.
-Depreciation and amortization expense increased by \$3.5 million during the three months ended March 31, 2023 as compared to the three months ended March 31, 2022.
-Depreciation and amortization expense increased in proportion to the increase in the size of our real estate portfolio during the three months ended March 31, 2023.
+Depreciation and amortization expense increased by \$4.7 million during the three months ended March 31, 2024 as compared to the three months ended March 31, 2023.
+Depreciation and amortization expense increased in proportion to the increase in the size of our real estate portfolio during the three months ended March 31, 2024.

 Provision for impairment of real estate.
-Impairment charges on real estate investments were \$0.7 million and \$3.9 million for the three months ended March 31, 2023 and 2022, respectively, a decrease of \$3.3 million.
-During the three months ended March 31, 2023 and 2022, we recorded a provision for impairment of real estate on three and four of our real estate investments, respectively, with the average size of our impairments being smaller in 2023.
+Impairment charges on real estate investments were \$3.8 million and \$0.7 million for the three months ended March 31, 2024 and 2023, respectively.
+During the three months ended March 31, 2024 and 2023, we recorded a provision for impairment of real estate on four and three of our real estate investments, respectively, with the size of our impairments being larger in 2024.
 We strategically seek to identify non-performing properties that we may re-lease or dispose of in an effort to improve our returns and manage risk exposure.
 An increase in vacancy associated with our disposition or re-leasing strategies may trigger impairment charges when the expected future cash flows from the properties from sale or re-lease are less than their net book value.

 Change in provision for credit losses.
-Our provision for credit losses decreased \$0.1 million for the three months ended March 31, 2023 as compared to the three months ended March 31, 2022.
+The change in our provision for credit losses in our loan portfolio increased by approximately \$32,000 for the three months ended March 31, 2024 as compared to the three months ended March 31, 2023.
 Under ASC 326, we are required to re-evaluate the expected loss on our portfolio of loans and direct financing lease receivables at each balance sheet date.
 Changes in our provision for credit losses are driven by revisions to global and asset-specific assumptions in our credit loss model and by changes in the size of our loan and direct financing lease portfolio.